kasbench/globeco-order-generation-service/docs/http-metrics-implementation-guide-python.md

 ## Overview

-This guide provides step-by-step instructions for implementing standardized HTTP metrics in Python microservices using FastAPI, Prometheus, and OpenTelemetry.
-This implementation ensures consistent observability across the GlobeCo microservices architecture.
+This guide provides step-by-step instructions for implementing standardized HTTP metrics in Python microservices using FastAPI and Prometheus.
+This implementation ensures consistent observability across the GlobeCo microservices architecture without requiring external OpenTelemetry collectors.

 ## Table of Contents